 What Is Tennis Elbow?

-Also known as Lateral Epicondylitis, Tennis elbow is a common injury to the forearm related to a muscle and tendons at the end of the elbow.
+Also known as Lateral Epicondylitis, it is a common injury to the forearm related to a muscle and tendons at the end of the elbow.
 Usually the injury is caused by repetitive motion in the wrist and arm.
 The muscle, the ECBR muscle can develop small tears, leading to inflammation and stress on the surrounding areas.
 If untreated, the condition can become chronic, meaning that it will persist long term.

 What Causes Tennis Elbow?